SAP-archive/teched2020-DEV263/README.md

 This course is mainly targeted to application developers that must be upgrade their existing application to be up-to-date and ready for upcoming features.

 ## Prerequisites
-Check whether you make use of one of these security libraries / versions.
+Check whether you make use of one of these libraries / versions to secure your application.

 #### Java development
 - SAP internal *container-security api for Java* which was provided with [XS_JAVA 2.0.05](https://help.sap.com/viewer/4505d0bdaf4948449b7f7379d24d0f0d/2.0.05/en-US/6511bc054b0e48369a625a8019fefd53.html)